fiskaltrust/rollout-doc/middleware/step-by-step/2-hardware-tses-at-local-server-for-multiple-cash-registers/README.md

 ## 0 - Prerequisites
-As dealer please make sure you have used the **surrogate function** first to **enter your client's account and make subsequent changes in that context**.
+As dealer please make sure you have used the **surrogate function** first to **enter your client's fiskaltrust.Account and make subsequent changes in that context**.

 For this, click `PosOperator` - `Overview` in the left-hand menu, search for your client, and click on your client's name.

-*Should it not be possible to click the name, please check the status icon and make sure the client is active (otherwise they might not have completed their account setup yet).*
+*Should it not be possible to click the name, please check the status icon and make sure the client is active (otherwise they might not have completed their fiskaltrust.Account setup yet).*

 ![](../images/surrogate.png)